CaesarXInsanium/AlgorithmsWithCXI/README.md

 ## Goals

-- learn data structures and algorithms for realsies
+- learn data structures and algorithms for real this time
 - learn how to debug C code
 - learn how to read code
 - learn to write useful documentation
-- implement useful function
+- implement useful data structures and algorithms
+- after this I will work on my problem-solving skills